-Writing in the Time of Nationalism tells the story of the impact of social change on writers working in English in Montreal.
+Writing in the Time of Nationalism tells the story of writers working in English in Montreal.
 It's a story that begins in the glory days of the 1940s before going into a long decline that lasted for three decades and emerging into today's Anglo Literary Revival.

 Linda Leith's memoir, Marrying Hungary, is the moving story of the daughter of Irish Communist parents who, after a peripatetic childhood, falls in love and marries a Hungarian refugee.
 It is a glimpse into a life spent among foreigners, a tale of identity and eventual independence.
 And it reveals what few memoirs reveal: what brings a couple together, what marriage means to an ambitious and accomplished woman, and why sometimes even a good marriage eventually fails.